Domain II: Identify Business Needs and Solutions — Pointer

 Existing Phase I guide covers this comprehensively.
 Specifically, these sections are the most directly tested in Domain II:

-- The PPP Loop (Three Ps of Intelligence) — Lesson 2 of Phase I guide
+• The Loop (Three Ps of Intelligence) — Lesson 2 of Phase I guide

-- Trustworthy AI in Phase I (Lesson 38: 5 pillars, 3 transparency types) — pulls into Domain I
+• Trustworthy AI in Phase I (Lesson 38: 5 categories of principles, 3 transparency types) — pulls into Domain I

 What's new for Domain II in the rebuild